stIncMale/stincmale.github.io/_posts/2013-08-01-now-immediate.markdown

 **Snapshot** &mdash; the state `S(t)` of `X` at a point `t` on its absolute timeline.
 </div>

-Note that the term "snapshot" can be defined without introducing the nation of absolute time, see [Distributed Snapshots: Determining Global States of Distributed Systems](http://lamport.azurewebsites.net/pubs/pubs.html#chandy)<span class="insignificant">&nbsp;by [K. Mani Chandy](https://en.wikipedia.org/wiki/K._Mani_Chandy) and [Leslie Lamport](http://lamport.azurewebsites.net/)</span>[^2].
+Note that the term "snapshot" can be defined without introducing the notion of absolute time, see [Distributed Snapshots: Determining Global States of Distributed Systems](http://lamport.azurewebsites.net/pubs/pubs.html#chandy)<span class="insignificant">&nbsp;by [K. Mani Chandy](https://en.wikipedia.org/wiki/K._Mani_Chandy) and [Leslie Lamport](http://lamport.azurewebsites.net/)</span>[^2].
 This is, however, not very relevant to our discussion about "now" because discussing this term requires discussing time.